corona-school/backend/common/chat/README.md

 We send system messages to communicate important events and actions within chats.

+### Events:

--   First Messages: The "First" system message is sent when a new chat conversation is initiated.
+-   `First Messages`: The "First" system message is sent when a new chat conversation is initiated.
 We use it to welcome users and provide any necessary instructions for using the chat.
--   Group Chat Type Changed: The "Group Changed" system message is sent when the type of a group chat is changed (from 'normal' to 'announcement', or other way round).
+-   `Group Chat Type Changed`: The "Group Changed" system message is sent when the type of a group chat is changed (from 'normal' to 'announcement', or other way round).
 It notifies participants about the changes and any updates related to the group chat.
--   Chat Deactivation (Over): The "Group Over" system message is sent when a group chat or a 1:1 chat is deactivated.
+-   `Chat Deactivation`: The "Group Over" system message is sent when a group chat or a 1:1 chat is deactivated.
 It notifies users that the chat is no longer active and provides relevant information about the deactivation.
--   Chat Reactivation: The "Group Reactivate" and "1:1 Reactivate" system messages are sent when a deactivated chat is reactivated.
+-   `Chat Reactivation`: The "Group Reactivate" and "1:1 Reactivate" system messages are sent when a deactivated chat is reactivated.
 These messages inform users that the chat is active again and can be used for communication.

+## Webhook for missed messages

+The webhook's main purpose is to detect when a user misses a regular chat message (not system messages).
+When the webhook receives the `notification.trigger` action for a missed regular message, it generates a Lern-Fair notification.
+This notification is sent to the user in-app and via email to inform them about the missed message.
+By doing so, we ensure that users are promptly notified about any missed important communications within the chat.